 The Postgraduate Diploma in Cognitive Behavioural Psychotherapy is a two-year part time course.

-You will have teaching on one full day a week during term time.
-The teaching day will either be a Wednesday or a Thursday.
-Please contact one of the tutors to confirm the teaching day for the coming year.
-Students must also allow time for work in their practice placement, which is likely to be approximately 3-4 hours per week, together with time for self-directed study.
+Students must also allow time for work in their practice placement, which is likely to be approximately three to four hours per week, together with time for self-directed study.

 There are a few additional teaching days each year, when you will be expected to attend on both Wednesday and Thursday; these dates will be confirmed before teaching starts in September.